 MOSES AND THE LAWS OF GOD GRADE 3 LESSON 5

-The purpose of today’s lesson is for the children to understand that the Manifestations of God are Divine Educators, that Each brings a set of laws and ordinances suited to the capacity of the age in which He appears, and that these laws enable human beings to develop their spiritual powers and create a more just and beautiful world.
-The children will learn specifically about the life of Moses, Who, as explained by Abdu’l-Baha, established laws, and ordinances that “gave life to the people of Israel, and let them to the highest possible degree of civilization at that period.”
-The following ideas may assist you in speaking to the children on this important subject.
+The purpose of today’s lesson is for us to understand that the Manifestations of God are Divine Educators, that Each brings a set of laws and ordinances suited to the capacity of the age in which He appears, and that these laws enable human beings to develop their spiritual powers and create a more just and beautiful world.

 The Manifestations of God are Divine Educators.
 In order to advance from age to age, humanity needs a Divine Teacher at every stage, One who can help us to understand how God wants it to organize its affairs and develop its capacity.
 In this way, all the wonderful qualities and attributes with which He has endowed humanity can shine forth.
 Every Manifestation brings a set of laws and ordinances that is suitable to the capacity of the people among whom He appears, perfectly geared for that age.
 His laws and ordinances tell them how God wants them to live, in order to advance in knowledge and understanding and draw closer to humanity’s glorious destiny.
 Without the laws and teachings of God’s Manifestations, true progress would not be achieved.
 Think of a field or an orchard.
 If left wild, without care, no fruitful trees would grow on it.
 But when its plants are tended and trained, it becomes a beautiful garden; the thorns and thistles give way to delicious fruit and fragrant flowers.
 In the same way, by following the laws and ordinances of the Manifestation of God for today, we are able to develop our capacity more fully and, as a people, attain great heights of accomplishment.